 Ready Player Me Raises $56M for Metaverse Avatars

-Metaverse virtual being starup Ready Player Me has closed a $56 million Series B funding round led by Andreessen Horowitz.
+Metaverse virtual being startup Ready Player Me has closed a $56 million Series B funding round led by Andreessen Horowitz.
 Ready Player Me’s platform creates three-dimensional digital avatars for exploring virtual worlds and is usable on more than 3,000 apps.

 Ready Player Me offers a suite of tools for building a virtual representative to travel the metaverse, using AI to sculpt one based on photos or allowing the user to manually set up the look of the avatar, with more than 20,000 synthetically generated faces already in the company’s database.
 Users can import their digital self into any of the compatible platforms and games.
-The startup is aiming at becoming the standard engine for custom virtual humans, including the monetization of in-game accessories and items.
+The startup is aiming to become the standard engine for custom virtual humans, including the monetization of in-game accessories and items.
 Ready Player Me’s reported 3,000 plus apps is already triple the number it claimed when it closed a $13 million round in December.
-This time there are more than a dozen investors on top of Andreeson, including several prominent names from the entertainment and digital tech spaces like Roblox co-founder David Baszucki, the D’Ameliofamily, Twitch co-founder Justin Kan and King Games co-founders Sebastian Knutsson and Ricardo Zacconi.
-Major brands like Warner Bros., Dior, and Addidas have already picked Ready Player Me as their partner is furthering their own metaverse experiments.
+This time, there are more than a dozen investors on top of Andreeson, including several prominent names from the entertainment and digital tech spaces like Roblox co-founder David Baszucki, the D’Ameliofamily, Twitch co-founder Justin Kan and King Games co-founders Sebastian Knutsson and Ricardo Zacconi.
+Major brands like Warner Bros., Dior, and Addidas have already picked Ready Player Me as their partner in furthering their own metaverse experiments.